RICS Level 3 Home Survey

 -

-Older or unusual properties: Ideal for properties built before 1850 or those that have been significantly altered.
+Older or unusual properties: Ideal for properties built before the 1960/70s or those that have been significantly altered (such as having a loft conversion).

 -